 OPP record check applications — including payment and ID verification — are now online.
 Your identity will be verified using Electronic Identity Verification (EIV).
 The majority of applicants will not be required to attend an OPP detachment (see exceptions).
 The application process is quick, easy and secure.

-Follow these three steps to prepare to apply.
+Follow these four steps to prepare to apply.

 During your online application, you will be required to select the type of police record check you need.
 The agency/organization requesting the check will communicate to you which type of check you need.
 The OPP cannot make this decision for you.